MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 1. Go to **Monitor** > **Machines** > **VM images (preview)**.

-1. Select the default windows desktop image from the list.
+1. Select the default Windows desktop image from the list.

 1. Select **Manage access**.

 1. Select **Add people** and enter the name of the person in your organization with whom you’d like to share the image.

-1. Select the names of the persons and choose with which permissions they can access the machine.
+1. Select the names of the persons and choose which permissions they can access the machine with.

 1. Select **Save**.